mrcloudmustache/aws-solutions-architect/data-ml.md

 * Visual ETL Job authoring
 * Crawler crawls the datastore to populate the Glue catalogs
 * Data source > Extract > Transform data using a script > Load > Data Target
+* Use case - Import CSV from S3 bucket, covnert to Parquet(Column), output to an S3 bucket and then analyze with Athena
+* Glue job bookmarks - stops the processing of old data
+* Reference training slides for the rest of topics

 # Kinesis
 * Add shards to increase scalability